Experimenting with ExternalDNS

 TXT 300 "heritage=external-dns,external-dns/owner=external-dns-test,external-dns/resource=service/test/echo-tcp"

-record resolves the DNS name to the load balancer’s IP
+The A record resolves the DNS name to the load balancer’s IP

 address.
 Nothing surprising here.

-record is the for the name external-dns-echo-tcp.…
+The TXT record is the for the name external-dns-echo-tcp.… and

 contains some metadata about the “owner” of the corresponding A